Last Updated on October 4, 2022 by Ellen

 There are plenty of other early retirement bloggers and authors who are happy to share their details, if you feel you need a specific yardstick with which to measure your own progress.

 Some share more details on how to retire early than others.
 And some share details, but remain anonymous.
-See some examples on one directory here.

 We also don’t make specific investment suggestions because everyone is in a different circumstance with different goals — we are not financial planners for other people.